LynXeEn/POC--Spring-Boot--REST-API/README.md

-This project implements a simple backend using Spring Boot, featuring a BookController with RESTful API endpoints.
+This project implements a simple backend using Spring Boot, featuring a BookController with REST API endpoints.
 Utilize the provided Postman collection for testing.